StarExecMiami/StarExec-ARC/provers-containerised/README.md

     provers and necessary for running them.

 - `provers`
+  - Includes the `start_RLR` script used to execute a prover under the control of a Resource Limited Run program (currently `runsolver`) with appropriate logging for the TPTP World.
+  - Contains a `Dockerfile` for building the container for a prover with resource control (refer to the comments in the `Dockerfile`).
-  - Contains individual prover folders, each with sources and related files.
+  - Contains individual prover directories, each with sources and related files.
     The directory name follows the pattern `Prover---Version` (e.g., `E---3.0.03`).
-  - Includes the `start_RLR` script used to execute a prover under the control of a Resource Limited Run program (currently `runsolver`) with appropriate logging for the TPTP World.
-  - Contains a `Dockerfile` for building the container for a specified prover (refer to the comments in the `Dockerfile`), with resource control.
-    - Each prover's folder includes a `Dockerfile` for building the prover in a container (without resource control, e.g., just the prover binary).
+    - Each prover's directory includes a `Dockerfile` for building the prover in a container (without resource control, e.g., just the prover binary).
     - Tag Naming Convention:
       - Prover containers: *`prover:version`*